shannonbux/shannon-soper-portfolio/src/pages/nope-game/index.md

 date: "2019-11-07"
 ---

-For 6 months I was the Product Designer for this solo project called [the Nope Game v0.1](https://thenopegame.gtsb.io/).
+For 6 months, I was the Product Designer for this solo project called [the Nope Game v0.1](https://thenopegame.gtsb.io/).
+This project has been enormously fulfilling because it connects to my passion for clear communication.

 ![The Nope Game home screen](home-screen.jpeg)